binjr/binjr/UNRELEASED.md

 * _[New] [UI]_ Added new chart types as possible data representation for time series data:
-    * Bar charts: a vertical bar with a height proportional to value being ploted.
+    * Bar charts: a vertical bar with a height proportional to value being plotted.
     * Vertical markers: to mark a series of instants on the timeline, as vertical lines that takes up the whole height of a chart.
     * Duration markers: to represent durations as vertical bands with a width proportional to the duration being plotter.
 * _[New] [UI]_ Added bar charts as a possible type of data representation for time series data.